 Everything around you is constantly changing.
 Here in the Midwestern United States, we have four seasons–summer, fall, winter, and spring.
 Every 3 months, the weather transitions to a totally new norm.
 There are days we experience rain, snow, and sunshine all within hours of one another.
 Nature is constantly changing.
 But in a sense so, too, are people.
 With every passing moment, we are either becoming more rooted in our ways or are evolving to see things in a different light.
 Anyone who holds the same attitude toward life for 10 years will not be the same person 10 years later.
 After 10 years, they will have accumulated more memories (interpretations of lived experience) that reinforce who they are.
-On the other hand, an open mind enables people to constantly revise past memories in the light of newer, better information.
+On the other hand, an open mind enables people to constantly revise past memories in the light of newer, more complete information.
 People may adopt beliefs, attitudes, and aspirations different than the ones they had before.
 The extent to which these differences better serve their interests is the extent to which they have mastered the art of change.

 The inherent nature of life is constant change.
 To fear change is to fear life itself.Jonathan Lockwood Huie